secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/What's Next/Next Steps.md

--  Finishing this module, we are now ready to start taking on more boxes and challenges!

 ### Boxes & Challenges
 - We can now create some more ambitious goals after feeling the water with the box in the module.
 - It's recommended to try retired boxes, as they often are a great challenge, while also having documentation and media to help you when you are stuck.